codingjq/pyscript-what-is-it/README.md

-# pyscript-what-is-it
+# PyScript : What Is It?
-PyScript Code From My Video
+PyScript Code From My (Video on YouTube)[https://www.youtube.com/watch?v=10DEvIgygW0]